Malware and Threats

 Data exfiltration is the unauthorized movement of data out of a system, environment, or organization to a destination not approved for that information.

-Denial of service is an attack or disruptive condition that aims to make a system or service unavailable or unreliable for legitimate use.
+Attack that aims to make a system or service unavailable or unreliable for legitimate users.

 Fileless malware is malicious activity that relies heavily on in-memory execution, built-in tools, or transient artifacts rather than depending only on obvious malicious files written to disk.

-Insider threat is the risk that a trusted person inside an organization misuses access or exposes the organization to harm.
+Risk that a trusted insider misuses access or exposes the organization to harm.

 Lateral movement is the spread of unauthorized access from one compromised system, identity, or foothold to other parts of the environment.